Updated for 2019.

 The Old Age Security (OAS) pension is a taxable monthly payment from the Government of Canada to eligible seniors who are 65 years of age or older.
 Read more on eligibility requirements here.

 In addition to the OAS, low-income seniors may also be eligible for additional benefits including Guaranteed Income Supplement, Allowance and Allowance for the Survivor.

-The current maximum monthly basic OAS payment is $596.67 for the July – September 2018 quarter.
+The current maximum monthly basic OAS payment is $601.45 for the January to March 2019 quarter.
 When your net income exceeds the income threshold set by the government, the OAS paid to you becomes subject to a clawback (or Recovery Tax as it’s officially referred to).
 The income threshold amount is updated every year.

 Net income: $95,000

 Clawback (15% on excess income): $2,863.50 or approx. $239 per month.

 Unlike other benefits available to low-income seniors, income from OAS is taxable.
 For 2019, if your income exceeds $123,386, your OAS benefit is reduced to $0 ($123,302 for 2018).

 Splitting of pension and other income such as Registered Retirement Income Funds (RRIF), annuity payments, and CPP between spouses can lower individual income for either spouse and help them limit or avoid OAS clawbacks.

 Income derived from non-registered investments are treated differently when it comes to taxation.
 For example, only 50% of capital gains are included in taxable income; interest from GICs and savings are fully taxable and dividends are grossed up to 138% before they are taxed.
 When a greater portion of your investment income is taxable, your overall income may be pushed over the income threshold.